jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (e) a compliance schedule:
   (f) a notice to fix.
 (3) Subsection (1)﻿(b) applies to any power of decision of a territorial authority in respect of, or under, all or any of the following:
+  (aaa) an extension under section 34A(b) of the period during which building work must be completed before the project information memorandum lapses:
   (a) any waiver or modification under section 67 or 67A:
   (b) a certificate of acceptance under section 96:
   (c) an exemption from building consent requirements under clause 2 of Schedule 1: